Existence and uniqueness of solutions to rate independent systems with history variable: Uniform bounds

-To show the estimate \eqref{kappa}, we first observe that, f.a.a.\, $t \in (0,T),$ it holds where we employed again Assumption \ref{assu}.\ref{it:st12}.
-In view of \eqref{d_h} and Assumption \ref{assu}.\ref{it:1}, we further have where $C>0$ depends only on $\|B\|$ and $\alpha$; note that in the last estimate we applied Young's inequality.
-In the light of \eqref{estt}, setting $s:=t$ in \eqref{d_R} and integrating the resulting estimate over time finally implies \eqref{kappa}. \end{proof} \begin{remark} Lemma \ref{bound_k} will play an essential role not only in the proof of Proposition \ref{lem:est} below (which is crucial for showing existence of strong solutions to \eqref{eq:n}), but also later on, in section \ref{oc}, where the existence of global optimizers of \eqref{eq:min} is established (Theorem \ref{ex_opt}). \\ We underline that the proof of Lemma \ref{bound_k} exploits the fact that the history variable appearing in the first argument of $\RR$ is expressed in terms of a Volterra integral operator, cf.\,Assumption \ref{assu}.\ref{it:1}.
-Thanks to this aspect, we do not need to require any additional conditions on the involved quantities to ensure the existence of solutions to \eqref{eq:n}, as opposed to other comparable contributions \cite{mie_ros, BS}. \\ In \cite{mie_ros} for instance, the necessity of a smallness assumption is proven, as the state-dependency of the dissipation potential therein is due to a Nemytskii operator.
+To show the estimate \eqref{kappa}, we first observe that, f.a.a.\, $t \in (0,T),$ it holds where we employed again Assumption \ref{it:st1}.\ref{it:st12}.
+In view of \eqref{d_hh}, we further have { where $C(b,\tilde b,\alpha,L_{\RR}),\tilde c(B,\alpha,L_{\RR})>0$ are constants that depend only on the given data;} note that in the last estimate we applied Young's inequality.
+In the light of \eqref{estt}, setting $s:=t$ in \eqref{d_R} and integrating the resulting estimate over time finally implies \eqref{kappa}. \end{proof} \begin{remark} Lemma \ref{bound_k} will play an essential role not only in the proof of Proposition \ref{lem:est} below (which is crucial for showing existence of strong solutions to \eqref{eq:n}), but also later on, in section \ref{oc}, where the existence of global optimizers of \eqref{eq:min} is established (Theorem \ref{ex_opt}). \\ We underline that the proof of Lemma \ref{bound_k} exploits the fact that the history variable appearing in the first argument of $\RR$ is expressed in terms of an integral operator, cf.\,Assumption \ref{it:1}.
+Thanks to this aspect, we do not need to require smallness conditions on the involved quantities to ensure the existence of solutions to \eqref{eq:n}, as opposed to other comparable contributions \cite{mie_ros, BS}. \\ In \cite{mie_ros} for instance, the necessity of such an assumption is proven, as the state \ro{dependence} of the dissipation potential therein is due to a Nemytskii operator.
 We point out that this is consistent with our estimate \eqref{kappa}.
 Indeed, if we consider the simple case where $\HH$ is replaced by the identity operator $Y \embed X$, then Thus, one can no longer make use of \eqref{eq:c} in the proof of \eqref{eq:est1} below, since \eqref{eq:syst_dif222} is no longer available.
-Instead of \eqref{eq:syst_dif222}, one has the estimate cf.\,the first inequality in \eqref{kappa}.
-Thus, the proof of \eqref{eq:est1} below is successful in the case $\HH=\mathbb{I}$ if which is precisely the condition \cite[Eq.\,(1.2)]{mie_ros}; note that our coercive quadratic energy fits in the setting from \cite{mie_ros} if the parameter called $\kappa$ in \cite{mie_ros} takes the value $\alpha.$
+Instead of \eqref{eq:syst_dif222} below, one has the estimate cf.\,the first inequality in \eqref{kappa}.
+Hence, the proof of \eqref{eq:est1} below is successful in the case $\HH=\mathbb{I}$ if which is precisely the condition \cite[Eq.\,(1.2)]{mie_ros}; note that our \ro{uniformly convex energy $\EE$} fits in the setting from \cite{mie_ros} if the parameter called $\kappa$ in \cite{mie_ros} takes the value $\alpha.$ {Regarding the above smallness assumption, we also refer to \cite[Sec.\,4.2]{mie_st_dep}, where a comparison to \cite{BS} is made.} \end{remark}